-Once the children have completed their Read, Write, inc program of learning, children have 4 half-hour sessions a week, with the aim of developing specific reading skills.
+Once the children have completed their Read, Write, inc program of learning, children have four half an hour whole class reading sessions, with the aim of developing specific reading skills.
 We use these sessions to encourage all pupils to read widely across both fiction and non-fiction and develop their comprehension skills.

 At Horsted we use child-friendly symbols and acronyms to encourage the children to remember key reading skills.
 These are regularly revisited and consolidated in English and other curriculum areas.
-We use reading VIPERS.